 Icing and heating are 2 of the most natural treatment options available.
 Compared to medications, surgery and other treatment methods - icing and heating have been around for centuries and have always been used for muscle injury healing as a means to soothe and heal.

 We understand that it can get pretty confusing to figure out what conservative treatment method will work best with all of the treatment options available to you today.
 To get started, you should think about the benefits you'll get from using these therapies.

 What's Better to Treat Your Muscle Pain - Ice or Heat?

 Ice and heat are the best treatment combination for you if:

 - You're looking to heal quickly from your soft tissue injury and want to boost the natural power of pain relief and healing in your body.

 - You don't want to repeatedly pay the cost (both from your wallet and time needed for long-term healing) of injections, medications, hospital visits or surgery.

-- You want to prevent any future injury, pain, sprain, strain, pull, spasm or tear to your muscle.
+- You want to decrease your risk of worsening your injury, causing pain, sprains, strains, pulls, spasms or tears to your muscle.